-All incident cases of idiopathic pulmonary fibrosis (IPF) in Denmark will be offered inclusion during a 2 year period and followed up for at least 1 year with measurements of serum biomarkers and measurements of disease progression.
+All incident cases of idiopathic pulmonary fibrosis (IPF) in Denmark will be offered inclusion during a 5 year period and followed up for up to 5 years with measurements of blood biomarkers and measurements of disease progression.

 Healthy volunteers are participants who do not have a disease or condition, or related conditions or symptoms

 An interventional clinical study is where participants are assigned to receive one or more interventions (or no intervention) so that researchers can evaluate the effects of the interventions on biomedical or health-related outcomes.

 An observational clinical study is where participants identified as belonging to study groups are assessed for biomedical or health outcomes.

 Searching Both is inclusive of interventional and observational studies.

 This trial id was obtained from ClinicalTrials.gov, a service of the U.S. National Institutes of Health, providing information on publicly and privately supported clinical studies of human participants with locations in all 50 States and in 196 countries.

 Phase 1: Studies that emphasize safety and how the drug is metabolized and excreted in humans.

 Phase 2: Studies that gather preliminary data on effectiveness (whether the drug works in people who have a certain disease or condition) and additional safety data.

 Phase 3: Studies that gather more information about safety and effectiveness by studying different populations and different dosages and by using the drug in combination with other drugs.